 Tuition and Other Fees

 The tuition fee for the Institute (which covers registration, housing, library access, special events, receptions, and seminars) is $750.
-In addition, participants may choose to buy a meal plan through the dining halls at $25 per day ($175 per week), with vegan and vegetarian options available.
-Students may also choose to eat at on- or off-campus restaurants.
+Students can choose to buy food from the campus dining hall, can eat at restaurants off campus, or can buy food to prepare in the dorm kitchen.
 We encourage applicants to seek funding from their Universities to cover expenses, and once accepted can supply documentation of acceptance to assist them in doing so.

 We are offering a handful of scholarships to students at the advanced stages of their degree training who lack any summer support from their home institution or any external fellowship.
-If you are interested in being considered for one of these scholarships, which covers the $750 tuition (and includes housing), please include a separate note along with our application stating this, and if you have already applied, please send us a separate note indicating your interest in the scholarships.
+If you are interested in being considered for one of these scholarships, which covers the $750 tuition (and includes housing), please include a separate note along with our application stating your interest in the scholarships.

 Applicants must (1) be a doctoral student at the dissertation stage or early career scholars no more than four years past the Ph.D. or be a MSW or JD student in the advanced stages of their degree, OR professional degree students seeking a degree in law, veterinary medicine, public policy, and so on; (2) have a commitment to advancing research in Human-Animal Studies; and (3), submit a follow-up report six months after the program’s completion.
 Applications are encouraged from the social sciences, humanities, and natural sciences, as long as a part of the project is explicitly dealing with the human-animal relationship.
 If you are interested in the Institute and unsure if you are eligible, please contact the directors.